javipalanca/simfleet/docs/quickstart.rst

     :align: center
     :alt: GUI at startup

 GUI at startup

 In the GUI you can see a map of the city on the right and a Control Panel with various options on the left:

 #.
-A **Run** button that runs the simulation.
+A **Run** button that starts the simulation.

 #.
 A **Stop** button to stop and reset the simulation.

 #.
 A **Download** button to get the simulation events in json format.

 #.
-A collapsable tree view with the transports and customers that are included in the simulation.
+A collapsable tree view with the agents that are active in the simulation.

 When you press the **Run** button, the simulation will show the vehicles moving to their destinations.